 RPM International Inc. owns subsidiaries that are world leaders in specialty coatings, sealants, building materials and related services.
 The Company operates across four reportable segments: consumer, construction products, performance coatings and specialty products.
-RPM has a diverse portfolio with hundreds of market-leading brands, including Rust-Oleum, DAP, Zinsser, Varathane, Day-Glo, Legend Brands, Stonhard, Carboline, Tremco and Dryvit.
-From homes and workplaces, to infrastructure and precious landmarks, RPM's brands are trusted by consumers and professionals alike to help build a better world.
-The Company employs approximately 15,500 individuals worldwide.
+RPM has a diverse portfolio of market-leading brands, including Rust-Oleum, DAP, Zinsser, Varathane, Day-Glo, Legend Brands, Stonhard, Carboline, Tremco and Dryvit.
+From homes and workplaces to infrastructure and precious landmarks, RPM's brands are trusted by consumers and professionals alike to help build a better world.
+The Company employs approximately 16,800 individuals worldwide.

-For more information about our business, please see "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K filed with the Commission on July 26, 2021.
+For more information about our business, please see "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K filed with the Commission on July 25, 2022.

-Fiscal 2021 Business Highlights
+Fiscal 2022 Business Highlights

-The Company's consolidated net sales, net income, and diluted earnings per share for the fiscal year ended May 31, 2021 were as follows:
+The Company's consolidated net sales, net income, and diluted earnings per share for the fiscal year ended May 31, 2022 were as follows:

-Consolidated net sales increased 10.9% to a \$6.11 billion in fiscal 2021 from \$5.51 billion in fiscal 2020;

-- Net income attributable to RPM International Inc. stockholders increased 65.1% to \$502.6 million in fiscal 2021 from \$304.4 million in fiscal 2020; and - Diluted earnings per share increased 65.4% to \$3.87 in fiscal 2021 from \$2.34 in fiscal 2020 (adjusted diluted earnings per share\ increased 35.5% to \$4.16 in fiscal 2021 from \$3.07 in fiscal 2020). - \ See Appendix A for information about how we calculated adjusted diluted earnings per share for fiscal 2021 and fiscal 2020.
-The Compensation Committee considered our fiscal 2021 operating results, including our adjusted diluted earnings per share, in connection with its compensation decisions.
+- Consolidated net sales increased 9.8% to \$6.71 billion in fiscal 2022 from \$6.11 billion in fiscal 2021: - Net income attributable to RPM International Inc. stockholders decreased 8.2% to \$491.5 million in fiscal 2022 from \$506.2 million in fiscal 2021; and - Diluted earnings per share decreased 2.1% to \$3.79 in fiscal 2022 from \$3.87 in fiscal 2021.

-MAP to Growth Operating Improvement Plan Successfully Completed with \$320 Million in Annualized Cost Savings
+MAP to Growth Operating Improvement Plan Generates \$320 Million in Annualized Cost Savings and Leads to MAP 2025